 Undergraduates can choose from three majors, each has a different set of prerequisites and requirements.
 Students with prior experience in an Asian language will be required to take a placement test at UW-Madison prior to enrollment.

-A new undergraduate program in Asian Languages and Cultures is under development.
+A new undergraduate program in Asian Languages and Cultures will be available in Fall 2019.
 The plan includes multiple options, such as East Asian Studies, South Asian Studies, and Southeast Asian Studies, South Asian Studies, as well as a non-region-specific or Trans Asian options.
-These new programs will open Fall 2018.
+You can meet with the undergraduate advisor to discuss this plan beginning Fall 2018.

 Undergraduate Certificates in the College of Letters and Science